Horbenkodev/hugo-blog/content/posts/knowledge-management-across-agile-project-teams/index.md

 ---
 title: Knowledge Management across Agile Project Teams
+breadcrumbs: Agile Teams Knowledge Management
+draft: false
-publishDate: '2018-02-19T00:00:00Z'
+publishDate: 2018-02-19T00:00:00Z
-authors:
-- ehsan-memari
+image: Knowledge_management.jpg
+og_image: Knowledge_management.jpg
 description: If you happen to own or work for a software enterprise, you possibly have been asked a hundred times if you are agile.
 Although initially intended to upturn the accessibility of software development teams, in the recent times 'agile' has emerged as the default team-based working model for all enterprises, irrespective of their size, industry and location.
-image: Knowledge_management.jpg
-og_image: Knowledge_management.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - business-analysis-team
 categories:
   - business
   - development
+industries: []
 ---
 If you happen to own or work for a software enterprise, you possibly have been asked a hundred times if you are agile.
 Although initially intended to upturn the accessibility of <a href="https://anadea.info/services/custom-software-development" target="_blank">custom software development teams</a>, in the recent times 'agile' has emerged as the default team-based working model for all enterprises, irrespective of their size, industry and location.
 Nevertheless, agility offers the prospects for a wide-ranging and persistent increase in team productivity and competency.